robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 Estimating any model
 --------------------
 In principle every model in MDT can be fitted using the :ref:`cli_index_mdt-model-fit`.
-Please be advised though that some models require specific protocol settings and/or require specific static maps to be present.
+Please be advised though that some models require specific protocol values to be present.
 For example, the CHARMED models requires that the "TE" is specified in your protocol.
 MDT will warn you if the available data is not suited for the selected model.

-Just as in the GUI, it is possible to add additional data like static maps, a noise standard deviation or a gradient deviations map to the model fit command.
+Just as in the GUI, it is possible to add additional data like protocol maps, a noise standard deviation or a gradient deviations map to the model fit command.
 Please see the available switches of the :ref:`cli_index_mdt-model-fit` command.